MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

 >[!TIP]
 >List slicer items are sorted in ascending alphanumerical order by default.
 To reverse the sort order to descending, select the ellipses (...) in the top right corner of the slicer and choose **Sort by District Manager** in the dropdown.

-**To create a new slicer to filter data by Date range:**
+**To create a new slicer to filter data by date range:**

-1. With nothing selected on the canvas, drag the **Date** field, under Time in the Fields pane, to the **Values** box in the Visualizations pane to create a new visualization.
+1. With nothing selected on the canvas, drop down Time in the Fields pane, and drag **Date** in Power BI service, or **Month** in Power BI Desktop, to the **Values** box in the Visualizations pane to create a new visualization.
 2. With the new visualization selected, select the **Slicer** icon to convert the new visualization to a slicer.
 This slicer is a slider control with the date range populated.

     ![new range slicer](media/power-bi-visualization-slicers/2a-date-slicer.png)